How to Register, Update, or Search the Florida Putative Father Registry

 Updating Information in Registry or Filing a Revocation

-A Revocation of Claim of Paternity may be made at any time prior to the birth by filing a Florida Putative Father Registry – Update to Registration form.
+A Revocation of Claim of Paternity may be made at any time before the birth by filing a Florida Putative Father Registry – Update to Registration form.

 This form is also used for updating previously provided information in the claim of paternity or naming a representative or agent.
 There is no fee required for updating a previously filed claim of paternity.